 - health insurance during the project

-- return tickets to and from the project (with possible contribution of the volunteer)
+- return tickets to and from the project (with the possible contribution of the volunteer)

 - language and other needed support before the project and during the project